Gourang97/Image-Based-Product-Recommendation/README.md

 This would enhance the customer experience and fill up the gaps faced in text searches</p>

 ## Problem Statement

-Develop an image-based product recommendation system used primarily in the e-commerce domain.
+<p align="justify">Develop an image-based product recommendation system used primarily in the e-commerce
+domain.
 This engine will take as input an image of a certain product and recommend 5 similar products that resemble closely to the input image.
-We aim to achieve this goal by implementing a combination of dimensionality reduction, clustering, modelling and recommendation system techniques.
+We aim to achieve this goal by implementing a combination of dimensionality reduction, clustering, modelling and recommendation system techniques.</p>

 ## Dataset

-The fashion industry is one of the most prominent parts of the e-commerce industry and has tons of data publicly available.
+<p align="justify">The fashion industry is one of the most prominent parts of the e-commerce industry and has
+tons of data publicly available.
 We decided to use the [Fashion Product Image dataset](https://www.kaggle.com/paramaggarwal/fashion-product-images-dataset) for our project.
 It’s a rich dataset of product features and images spread across 7 master categories, 49 subcategories, and 143 article types.
 Each product has a unique id to distinguish them.